 Marketer view

-Marketer from Email Geeks explains that in simplest terms, email deliverability works based on engagement, and because the definition of engagement is constantly evolving, deliverability itself is a moving target.
+Email marketer from Email Geeks states that, in simplest terms, email deliverability is all about engagement.
+However, they also point out that the definition of engagement is constantly evolving, making deliverability a continuously moving target for marketers.

 What the experts say